Picovoice/rhino/binding/web/README.md

 Create custom contexts using the [Picovoice Console](https://console.picovoice.ai/).
 Train the Rhino context model for the target platform WebAssembly (WASM).
-Inside the downloaded `.zip` file, there are two files:

-- `.rhn` file which is the context model file in binary format
+Inside the downloaded `.zip` file, there will be a `.rhn` file which is the context model file in binary format.
-- `_b64.txt` file which contains the same binary model encoded with Base64

 Similar to the model file (`.pv`), there are two ways to use a custom context model: